rtanvi1604/VoteWise-AI/README.md

-# 🗳️ ElectionGuide — Demystifying Democracy
+# 🗳️ VoteWise AI — Demystifying Democracy

 > **PromptWars Virtual by Google & Hack2Skill — Challenge 2**
 > An interactive AI assistant that helps users understand election processes in India and the USA.